 Sunday Times Franchising

 The Sunday Times Franchising publication takes a closer look at the franchising industry in South Africa, examining two important sides: the franchiser and the franchisee.
-Tamara Oberholster contributed various articles to the 2016 inaugural edition of this glossy supplement, distributed to more than 50 000 subscribers of Sunday Times.
+Tamara Oberholster contributed various articles to the 2016 and 2017 editions of this glossy supplement, distributed to more than 50 000 subscribers of Sunday Times.

 Sunday Times Rewards & Loyalty